Sjord/Sjord.github.io/_posts/2021-09-09-how-does-git-diff-ignore-matching-lines-work.md

 Git diff shows the differences in files between two commits.
 Instead of showing all differences, it can omit some differences and show only interesting changes.
 For example, `--ignore-all-space` or `-w` omits differences in white space.
 Additionally, it is possibly to specify which differences to ignore, by specifying one or more regular expressions with `--ignore-matching-lines` (`-I`).

 A difference is only ignored when both the removed lines and the added lines match at least one of the supplied regular expressions.
+The set of consecutive lines that are removed and added is checked against each regex.
+If all lines match, this difference is not shown.
+This is reevaluated for each set of consecutive lines.
+Commits don't matter here; the diff is taken between the old version and the new version.

+The `--ignore-matching-lines` and other similar flags only work when git is actually comparing the content of the files.
+When passing `--name-only` or `--name-status`, git only determines whether files are changed without looking at their contents.
+The ignore flags don't do anything in that case.
+They also don't affect binary files.

-## Example
+## Simple example

 We have this text file: